-Financial Square Treasury Obligations Financial Square Treasury Instruments Financial Square Treasury Solutions Financial Square Government Financial Square Federal Instruments U.S. Treasury Obligations 1 • • U.S. Government Securities • Repurchase Agreements 2 • Investment Companies Up to 10% of total assets in other investment companies 3 Credit Quality First Tier 4 First Tier 4 First Tier 4 First Tier 4 First Tier 4 Summary of Taxation for Distributions 5 Taxable federal and state 6 Taxable federal and generally exempt from state taxation Taxable federal and state 6 Taxable federal and state 6 Taxable federal and generally exempt from state taxation Miscellaneous Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
-Under extraordinary circumstances, may hold U.S. Government Securities subject to state taxation.
+Financial Square Treasury Obligations Financial Square Government U.S. Treasury Obligations 1 • U.S. Government Securities • Repurchase Agreements • Investment Companies Up to 10% of total net assets in other investment companies 2 Credit Quality First Tier 3 First Tier 3 Summary of Taxation for Distributions 4 Taxable federal and state 5 Taxable federal and state 5 Miscellaneous Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
 Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
-Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
-Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
-Reverse repurchase agreements (i.e. , where the Fund is the borrower of cash) not permitted.

-- Issued or guaranteed by the U.S. Treasury. - The Fund may only enter into repurchase agreements with the Federal Reserve Bank of New York. - This percentage limitation does not apply to a Fund's investments in investment companies that are money market funds (including exchange-traded funds) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder. - First Tier Securities are (a) securities rated in the highest short-term rating category by at least two NRSROs, or if only one NRSRO has assigned a rating, by that NRSRO; (b) securities issued or guaranteed by, or otherwise allow a Fund under certain conditions to demand payment from, an entity with such ratings; or (c) securities subject to repurchase agreements that are collateralized by First Tier Securities.
+- 1 Issued or guaranteed by the U.S. Treasury. - 2 This percentage limitation does not apply to a Fund's investments in investment companies that are money market funds (including exchange-traded funds) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder. - First Tier Securities are (a) securities rated in the highest short-term rating category by at least two NRSROs, or if only one NRSRO has assigned a rating, by that NRSRO; (b) securities issued or guaranteed by, or otherwise allow a Fund under certain conditions to demand payment from, an entity with such ratings; or (c) repurchase agreements that are collateralized fully by cash and First Tier Securities.
 U.S. Government Securities are considered First Tier Securities.
 Securities without short-term ratings may be purchased if they are deemed to be of comparable quality by the Investment Adviser to First Tier Securities.
-In addition, a Fund may generally rely on the credit quality of the guarantee or demand feature in determining the credit quality of a security supported by a guarantee or demand feature. - 5 See "Taxation" for an explanation of the tax consequences summarized in the table above. - 6 Taxable in many states except for interest income distributions from U.S. Treasury Obligations and certain U.S. Government Securities.
+In addition, a Fund may generally rely on the credit quality of the guarantee or demand feature in determining the credit quality of a security supported by a guarantee or demand feature. - 4 See "Taxation" for an explanation of the tax consequences summarized in the table above. - 5 Taxable in many states except for interest income distributions from U.S. Treasury Obligations and certain U.S. Government Securities.